Sue: Is there anything I should know before we start?

 Me: Only that this story was the first one released on video.

-Sue: Any particular reason?
+Sue: Any particular reason for that?

 Sue: So it must be a good one, then.

-Me: The video cost £30 quid to buy in 1983.
+Me: The video cost £30 quid in 1983.
 That’s over £100 in today’s money.

-I press ‘Play’…
+I press ‘play’.

 Sue: Poor Harry.
 He collects antique bracelets, you know.

-Sue: Is this place cursed or something?
+Sue: Is this place cursed?

-In the corridor are piles of… well, er…
+In the corridor there are piles of… Well, er…

 Sue: Is it the Autons?
 Have the Autons joined forces with the Cybermen?

-When we finally meet Nerva’s surviving crew members, Sue is drawn to William Marlowe as Lester.
-She vaguely recognises him from The Mind of Evil, or The One in the Prison, if you happen to be Sue, but his pockmarked face reminds her of someone else entirely.
+When we meet the surviving crew members, Sue is immediately drawn to William Marlowe as Lester.
+She vaguely recognises him from The Mind of Evil (or ‘The One in the Prison’, if you happen to be Sue).
+But she also recognises the Cybermats, too.